Brucephalus/Textbooks/Mage.md

 *As of this writing, the qualifying cantrips are Blade Ward, Control Flames, Dancing Lights, Druidcraft, Elementalism, Encode Thoughts, Friends, Guidance, Gust, Light, Mage Hand, Magic Stone, Mending, Message, Minor Illusion, Mold Earth, Prestidigitation, Resistance, Shape Water, Shillelagh, Spare the Dying, Thaumaturgy*

-***Spell Levels.*** The Mage Features table shows how many spell levels you have to cast spells of levels 1—5.
+***Spell Charges.*** A mage uses spell charges instead of spell slots to fuel spells.
+You gain a pool of spell charges.
+You expend a number of spell charges to create a spell slot of a level equal to the number of spell charges expended, and then use that slot to cast a spell.
+You can’t reduce your spell charge total to less than 0, and you regain all spent spell charges when you finish a long rest.
+The Mage Features table shows how many spell charges you have to cast spells of levels 1—5.
 The table also shows the maximum level of those spells.
-You begin with 8 spell levels at Mage level 1.
-Each time you reach Mage levels 2—19, the number of spell levels you have increases by 4.
-When you reach Mage Level 20, the number of spell levels you have increases by 8.
-You regain all expended Innate Spellcasting spell levels when you finish a Long Rest.
+Even though you might have enough charges to create a slot above this maximum, you can’t do so.
+You begin with 8 spell charges at Mage level 1.
+Each time you reach Mage levels 2—19, the number of spell charges you have increases by 4.
+When you reach Mage Level 20, the number of spell charges you have increases by 8.
+You regain all expended Innate Spellcasting spell charges when you finish a Long Rest.
-For example, when you're a level 5 Mage, you have twenty-four spell levels.
-To cast the level 2 spell *Scorching Ray*, you must spend two of those levels, and you cast it as a level 2 spell.
-To cast the level 1 spell *Cure Wounds*, you must spend one of those levels, and you cast it as a level 1 spell.
-To cast the level 1 spell *Armor of Agathys* as a level 2 spell, you must spend two of those levels, and you cast it as a level 2 spell.
+For example, when you're a level 5 Mage, you have twenty-four spell charges.
+To cast the level 2 spell *Scorching Ray*, you must spend two of those charges, and you cast it as a level 2 spell.
+To cast the level 1 spell Cure Wounds*, you must spend one of those charges, and you cast it as a level 1 spell.
+To cast the level 1 spell *Armor of Agathys* as a level 2 spell, you must spend two of those charges, and you cast it as a level 2 spell.

-*This class does not use spell slots to cast spells.
-It uses a system comparable to a magic item such as a Staff of Power.*

 ***Prepared Spells of Level 1+.*** You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To start, choose three level 1 spells.
 The number of spells on your list increases as you gain Mage levels (one additional spell per level), as shown in the Prepared Spells column of the Mage Features table.
 Whenever that number increases, choose additional spells until the number of spells on your list matches the number in the table.
 The chosen spells must be of a level no higher than one-fourth your Mage level (rounded up), as shown in the table's Maximum Spell Level column for your level.
 When you reach level 6, for example, you learn a new spell, which can be of levels 1—2.